 Agendas for Committee meetings: What's planned for the meetings.

 Reports of Committee activities for the previous half year.

 Minutes of the Committee meetings.

 Timeline of Audio Engineering, from cylinder to DVD

-Audio Patents, the plan for a project to improve access to the patent literature.
+Audio Patents Project from 2007 to 2017, a project to improve access to the patent literature.